Does Learning Koine Greek Benefit Modern Greek (Or Vice-Versa)?

 For a change, I want to keep this is as simple as possible in the beginning so I’m not going to overwhelm myself with Greek resources until I complete the MT audio course and assess its true value.

-Experimenting with different content styles and platforms for 2018
+Experimenting with different content styles and platforms

 I’ve always prefered writing here on my blog to other mediums like YouTube and so on.